jj123llol/plasma-admin-web/Plasma Settings Documentation.md

 # Using settings in a plugin.

-if you are a plguin developer you are able to store settings within Plasma Admin's settings file.
+if you are a plugin developer you are able to store settings within Plasma Admin's settings file.

 ## update_settings function